MARCEL MARCEAU’S HANDS

 Fine Art bronze 45 x 40 x 16cm (h x w x d)

-I have sculpted many hands for friends, for surgeons and for formal commissions.
+I have sculpted many hands for friends, for surgeons and

 If you would like casts of either your hands, or your loved ones’ hands I would be happy to make it happen.